Carlos-Muniz/Fraud-Detection-Classifier/README.md

 # Fraud-Detection-Classifier
-A Data Science approach to Binary Classification using a Fraud Detection Dataset and a PyTorch Implementation of a Neural Network Classifier
+A Data Science approach to Binary Classification using a Fraud Detection Dataset and a PyTorch Implementation of Neural Network Classifiers.

 ## Directions
 All directions and libraries can be found in Python Notebook.